Antiochian/simple-regressor/README.md

 -------

-The actual formula for the invariant mass of a Z-boson resulting from Z -> ee- collisions is know
+The actual formula for the invariant mass of a Z-boson resulting from Z -> ee- collisions is known:
 ![Z boson invariant mass eq](equation1.PNG)

 But for the purposes of this project, the aim was to see if a ML algorithm could independently learn to predict the mass without knowledge of this formula.